julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Community & Culture/Townhalls/Note.md

-# 6.2.1 Student Ownership — Scope Log
+# Node 6.2.1 — Student Ownership

 ## In